HackAssistant/registration/README.md

 - **SL_TEAM**(optional): Slack team name (xxx on xxx.slack.com)
 - **DROPBOX_OAUTH2_TOKEN**(optional): Enables Dropbox as file upload server instead of local computer.
 (See "Set up Dropbox storage for uploaded files" below)
 - **MLH_CLIENT_SECRET**(optional): Enables MyMLH as a sign up option.
 Format is `client_id@client_secret` (See "Set up MyMLH" below)
-- **SPONSOR_TOKEN**: Registration code needed to sign up as sponsor.
-If this token is None, nobody can signup as sponsor.